Vivianwcao/Aimsio-Invoice-Processing-Pipeline/README.md

 ## Technical Architecture & Data Flow

-I built the AWS Step Functions state machine and core processing Lambdas, coordinating data flow across S3, OpenAI, DuckDB, and platform APIs.

-The diagram below shows a typical execution of the pipeline.
-Each state displays its input and output, making it easy to trace data through the workflow.
-During debugging, developers can open the related Lambda or CloudWatch logs directly from the execution view, then retry a failed state or rerun the entire workflow after making changes.
+I built an AWS Step Functions state machine that orchestrates the document processing workflow shown below.
+Each state invokes a Lambda function responsible for a specific processing task.
+The execution view displays the input and output for every state, making it easy to trace data through the workflow.
+During debugging, developers can open the associated Lambda function or CloudWatch logs directly from the execution view, then retry a failed state or rerun the entire workflow after making changes.

 <img width="1606" height="719" alt="fractionstepfunctions_graph" src="https://github.com/user-attachments/assets/245cd97c-7ca4-4fa6-b266-d1a063c00801" />